Layered Taco Dip

 What’s the best dish size for this recipe?

-An 8×8 square or 9×7 rectangular dish.
-Deep enough that the layers are distinct, shallow enough that a chip can reach the bottom.
-A bigger dish makes the layers too thin and the dip harder to scoop.
-For a party of 20+, double the recipe in a 9×13.
+An 8 by 8 inch (2L) or 9 by 7 inch (2.5L) rectangular dish will work best.
+It should be deep enough so the layers are distinct, but shallow enough that a chip can reach the bottom.
+If the dish is bigger, the layers will be too thin and the dip will be harder to scoop.
+For parties of 20+, double the recipe in a 9 by 13 dish.

-- Jalapeno Popper Dip — hot baked dip if you want a warm option alongside
+- Jalapeño Popper Dip — hot baked dip for a warm option alongside the cold taco dip

-- Crock Pot Spinach and Artichoke Dip — another party dip, hot and cheesy
+- Crock Pot Spinach and Artichoke Dip — another hot party dip that stays warm all night

-- Baked Crab Rangoon Dip — baked appetizer dip for variety on the table
+- Baked Crab Rangoon Dip — hot baked dip with homemade wonton chips

 Football Field Taco Dip Recipe